Clemapfel/jluna/docs/installation.md

 Where `jluna.hpp` already includes `julia.h`.

-To learn how to use more of jlunas features, please consult the [manual](./manual.md).
+To learn how to use more of jlunas features, continue on to the [manual](basics.md).